miguelmarco/sage-slurm/Readme.md

 else:
 ```

-We start setting up some objest that will be needed in the computation:
+We start setting up some objects that will be needed in the computation:

 ```python
     from sage.misc.parser import Parser